UoB-COMSM0166/2025-group-13/README.md

 <p align="center">
  <img src="documentation/other_docs/new_mapdesign.jpg" alt="Map sketch" width="650"><br>
- <i><strong>Figure 16</strong>: Hand-Drawn Level Maps</i>
+ <i><strong>Figure 18</strong>: Hand-Drawn Level Maps</i>
 </p>

-Initially, platform and NPC positions were hardcoded into the Map class, making the code brittle and unscalable.
-To overcome this, we introduced a Layout class, which:
+Initially, platform and NPC positions were hardcoded into the `Map` class, making the code brittle and unscalable.
+To overcome this, we introduced a `Layout` class, which:

 1. Encapsulated position data for all entities across all levels.

-2. Loaded layout data into the Map class at runtime, especially during level transitions.
+2. Loaded layout data into the `Map` class at runtime, especially during level transitions.

 3. Allowed new levels to be added without modifying core logic or duplicating code.